saidnader1987/CS50W-FinalProject-Movies/README.md

 Now you should have both the backend and frontend of the application running. **Enjoy!**

----

-This text can be directly copied and pasted into a README.md file and it will render as intended on GitHub, Bitbucket, or any other platform that supports markdown.

 ## **Features**

 1. _Movie list:_ A list sorted by genre of all your movies